swanchain/go-swan-sdk/README.md

 ## Quickstart

-This guide details the steps needed to install or update the SWAN SDK for Golang.
+This guide details the steps needed to install or update the SWAN SDK for Go.
 The SDK is a comprehensive toolkit designed to facilitate seamless interactions with the SwanChain API.

 ### Installation

 To use Swan SDK, you first need to install it and its dependencies.
-Before installing Swan SDK, install Golang 1.22.3 or later.
+Before installing Swan SDK, install Go 1.22.3 or later.

 Install the latest Swan SDK release via **go**: